danionella/warpfield/README.md

 recipe.add_level(block_size=[32,32,32])
 recipe.levels[-1].block_stride = 0.5
+recipe.levels[0].project.low = 1
+recipe.levels[0].project.high = 2
 recipe.levels[-1].smooth.sigmas = [4.0,4.0,4.0]
 recipe.levels[-1].smooth.long_range_ratio = 0.1
 recipe.levels[-1].repeat = 5
 ```

 > [!TIP]
 > The speed of `warpfield` enables rapid iterative optimization of the registration process.
-Start with a simple recipe, based on default.yml.
-Deactivate all layers excet for the first affine layer by setting their `repeat` to 0.
-Adjust `project.low` and `high` to your feature size if needed.
-Confirm that the affine registration converged (increasing repeats should not change the result) and move on to the second layer.
+Start with a simple recipe, such as the one above.
+Deactivate all levels, except for the first affine level, by setting their `repeat` to 0.
+Confirm that the affine registration converged (increasing repeats should not change the result) and move on to the second level.
 If voxels are anisotropic, adjust `block_size` to make blocks more or less isotropic in real space.
-Inspect results as you change the settings and repeats of the second layer, then add more fine-grained layers if necessary.
+Inspect results as you change the settings and repeats of the second level, then add more fine-grained levels if necessary.
+Adjust `project.low` and `project.high` to the relevant feature size if needed (which may get smaller in finer levels).
 If the moving volume warps too much, consider larger blocks / fewer levels.
 Otherwise, increase `smooth.sigmas`, reduce repeats, or reduce `block_stride` to 0.5 if you can afford the increase in memory footprint and compute time.
-You may also want to provide `register_volumes` with a callback function (see [`register_volumes`](https://danionella.github.io/warpfield/warpfield/register.html#register_volumes)) to observe each step of the registration process.
-It is very helpful for troubleshooting and for reducing compute time by adjusting the repeats and layers to the necessary minimum.
+You may also want to provide `register_volumes` with a callback function (see [`register_volumes`](https://danionella.github.io/warpfield/warpfield/register.html#register_volumes)) to observe each level and repeat of the registration process.
+It is very helpful for troubleshooting and for reducing compute time by adjusting the levels and repeats to the necessary minimum.

 ## Citing our work
 If you use `warpfield` in your research, please cite the paper that first described our registration approach: